Associate Professor, Italian and Cinema & Media Arts

 After Scrivere la pittura, I wanted to expand my research by looking for other connections among modern Italian and French authors who were inspired by the visual arts.
 D’Annunzio—one of Longhi’s aesthetic forebears—created several works in both Italian and French that strived to overcome the distinctions between writing, reading, and seeing.
 Thanks to the generosity of the Vittoriale degli Italiani, D’Annunzio’s museum-home and archive, I was able to study a large number of unpublished documents that prove some Dannunzian dramas, in particular Le Martyre de Saint Sébastien and La Pisanelle, resulted from intense dialogue between the poet and several of the period’s major figures across the arts, including Brooks, Canudo, and Rubinstein.
 My third book, Multimedia Archaeologies (2014), examines how, in anticipation of present-day multimedia creations, D’Annunzio’s French-Italian plays were conceived as Wagnerian ‘total artworks’ that could be simultaneously read as poems, performed as theatrical experiments in more than one language, or adapted into films.

 While I was writing Multimedia Archaeologies, I realized that the interanimation between the verbal and the visual is more complex than I previously thought.
 In particular, I noticed a recurrent paradox: images and words intensify their communications when sight is reduced or suspended.
 Ironically, the reduction of vision strengthens both the awareness of its limitations and the exchanges between words and images.
-My current research examines the metaphor of blindness; I address how the cross-fertilization between the frailty of vision and the horizons of writing influences and is influenced by other aesthetic realms, including pictorial, filmic, and mixed media practices.
+My fourth book, Piaceri invisibili (2017), examines the metaphor of blindness in modern and contemporary Italian culture; focusing on D’Annunzio, Pasolini, and Calvino, I address how the cross-fertilization between the frailty of vision and the horizons of writing influences and is influenced by other aesthetic realms, including pictorial, filmic, and mixed media practices.

 - Multimedia Archaeologies: Gabriele D’Annunzio, Belle Époque Paris, and the Total Artwork.
-Rodopi: Amsterdam – New York, 2014.
+Amsterdam/New York: Rodopi, 2014.

 - Scrivere la pittura.
 La ‘funzione Longhi’ nella letteratura italiana.
 Ravenna: Longo, 2009.
 (Winner of the AAIS prize – 2009)